How to use the Timeline Editor

 To move through the timeline of your day, scroll to the left to go forward, or to the right to go back.

 This view will also show you if there was a GPS issue (indicated by the ⚠️ below).
 You'll notice a gap in the altitude line above all the blocks if there was no, or poor GPS data coming in at that time.
 A lot of times that'll naturally happen if you're standing still for a while, but if it happened during a run check out the GPS Tips.

-You can still add a lift or a run in these gaps of GPS data, but you won't be able to get any stats as there's no GPS data available for Slopes to calculate anything.
+You can still add a lift or a run in these gaps of GPS data, but you won't get any stats because there's no GPS data available for Slopes to be able to calculate anything.